 The initial price of a heat pump is only one part of the story.
 An excellent cost calculator will also show you the long-term financial picture by providing an energy savings analysis.
 It should estimate how much you could save on your monthly heating and cooling bills by switching to a more efficient system.
 Some tools even project these savings over several years, giving you a clear idea of the system’s return on investment.
 This information is invaluable because it helps you understand how a higher-efficiency model, while more expensive upfront, can save you significant money over its lifespan, especially when paired with one of our service maintenance programs.

-Support for Different System Types
+Make Sure It Compares Different System Types

 The term “heat pump” covers a range of technologies, including air-source, geothermal, and ductless mini-split systems.
 A comprehensive calculator won’t lump them all together.
 Instead, it will allow you to compare the costs and benefits of these different options.
 This is especially important because the right system for a single-family home might be very different from what’s needed for a large commercial or industrial HVAC application.
 A tool that supports various system types lets you explore all your options, helping you find the perfect balance of performance, efficiency, and cost for your specific needs.